Sources

 1800, April 3.
 CONDICT, Philip, of Morristown, Morris Co.; will of.

-Daughters , personal estate divided between them; daughter, Abigail's share to be divided between her children.
+Daughters (names not given), personal estate divided between them; daughter, Abigail's share to be divided between her children.
 Son, Jabez, all my lands.
 Executors—son, Jabez, and Onismus Whitehead.
 Witnesses—Ezra Owen, Ezekiel Condict, Silas Condict.
 Proved Jan.
 21, 1802.
 Lib.
 39, p.
 533.

 1802 Jan.
 6. Inventory $735.16; made by Henry Axtell and Matthias Lum, Jr. ~ File 1098N.